Catalog-based detection of unrecognized blends in deep optical ground based imaging: Methods

 \subsubsection{Blending cells}

 In the blending cell approach, the SOM is used as a classifier, where each cell is an individual class that spans a small sub-space in the 10-dimensional features.
 The blending cell approach consists of three steps: \begin{enumerate}[leftmargin=*,labelindent=10pt,label=\arabic*.] \item Train a SOM with the training sample. \item Map the identification sample onto the SOM and re-map the training sample onto the SOM.
 Count the occupation numbers in their best-match cells.
-Identify ``blending cells'' with a high ratio of blends to pure objects occupation numbers. \item Map the validation sample onto the SOM.
+Identify ``blending cells'' with a high ratio of blends to pure objects occupation numbers. \edit{Note that we are not re-training the SOM, simply identifying cells with high blend occupancy.} \item Map the validation sample onto the SOM.
 Identify the suspected unrecognized blends as sources mapped onto blending cells. \end{enumerate} To avoid statistical fluctuation in the training, we create 5 realizations of SOMs, where each realization is trained with a different set of randomly initialized cell weights as well as a different random split of the training/identification/validation samples.
 A trained SOM is shown in Fig.~\ref{fig:som} as an example.
 The left panel shows the $r-i^+$ component of the SOM weight vectors, scaled back to match the original color of the sources.
 The right panel shows the occupation ratio of unrecognized blends from the identification sample to pure galaxies from the re-mapped training sample.
 The pure galaxy occupation is increased by 1 to avoid zero denominator in the ratio.
-Notice that there is a strong correlation between the occupation ratio and the SOM weight vector, evidence that the color information yields indication of unrecognized blends.
+Notice that there is correlation between the occupation ratio and the SOM weight vector, evidence that the color information yields \edit{some} indication of unrecognized blends.